 Our Research Administration Video Education Series (RAVES) are short training videos produced to help you understand complex concepts or processes and use the tools related to research administration at the University of Alberta.

 Research Administration Seminar Series (RASS)

 A major initiative of the research facilitators is to provide information and training on the administration of research funds to the U of A research community.
 Generally, the series runs from September to June.
 Registration for seminars is primarily done via the Learning Shop.
 Please contact your faculty-assigned research facilitator for more information.

-We supports researchers by offering a variety of sponsor-specific workshops throughout the year with emphasis on Tri-Agency funding:
+We support researchers by offering a variety of sponsor-specific workshops throughout the year with an emphasis on Tri-Agency funding:

 - Canadian Institutes of Health Research (CIHR)